duniter/duniter/doc/Protocol.md

 > UD(t = 0) means UD#0 which does not exist.
 However, UD#0 is a currency parameter noted **[ud0]**.

 ###### Calendar time

 Calendar time is the one provided by the blocks under `MedianTime` field.
-This time is discrete and unit is second.
+This time is discrete and the unit is seconds.

 > *Current time* is to be understood as the last block calendar time written in the blockchain.

 ###### Certification time

 When making a certification, `BLOCK_ID` is a reference to *block time*.

 ###### Membership time

 When making a membership, `NUMBER` is a reference to *block time*.

 ###### Certification & Membership age

 Age is defined as the number of seconds between the certification's or membership's *block time* and *current time*:

     AGE = current_time - block_time

 ###### Identity writability

-An identity is to be considered *non-writable* if its age is less or equal to `[idtyWindow]`:
+An identity is to be considered *non-writable* if its age is less than or equal to `[idtyWindow]`:

     VALID   = AGE <= [idtyWindow]
     EXPIRED = AGE > [idtyWindow]

 ###### Membership writability

-A membership is to be considered *non-writable* if its age is less or equal to `[msWindow]`:
+A membership is to be considered *non-writable* if its age is less than or equal to `[msWindow]`:

     VALID   = AGE <= [msWindow]
     EXPIRED = AGE > [msWindow]

 ###### Certification writability

-A certification is to be considered *non-writable* if its age is less or equal to `[sigWindow]`:
+A certification is to be considered *non-writable* if its age is less than or equal to `[sigWindow]`:

     VALID   = AGE <= [sigWindow]
     EXPIRED = AGE > [sigWindow]

 ###### Certification validity

-A certification is to be considered *valid* if: its age is less or equal to `[sigValidity]`:
+A certification is to be considered *valid* if its age is less than or equal to `[sigValidity]`:

     VALID   = AGE <= [sigValidity]
     EXPIRED = AGE > [sigValidity]

 ###### Certification activity

 A certification is to be considered *active* if it is both written in the blockchain and *valid* (equivalent to not expired).

 ###### Certification stock

-The stock of certification is defined per member and reflects the number of *active* certifications, i.e. which are not expired:
+The stock of certification is defined per member and reflects the number of *active* certifications (i.e. not expired):

     STOCK = COUNT(active_certifications)

 ###### Membership validity

-A membership is to be considered valid if its age is less or equal to `[msValidity]`:
+A membership is to be considered valid if its age is less than or equal to `[msValidity]`:

     VALID   = AGE <= [msValidity]
     EXPIRED = AGE > [msValidity]

 ###### Membership activity

-A membership is to be considered *active* if it is both written in the blockchain and *valid* (equivalent to not expired).
+A membership is to be considered *active* if it is both written in the blockchain and *valid* (i.e. not expired).

 ###### Certification chaining

 A written certification is to be considered chainable if:

 * its age is greater or equal to `[sigPeriod]`: